-By managing reviews, you can protect and improve your business’ online reputation, boost your search engine performance, and foster brand trust among existing and potential customers.
+By managing reviews, you can protect and improve your online brand reputation, boost your search engine performance, and foster brand trust among existing and potential customers.

 What is Online Review Management?

-Online review management is the business process of monitoring, analyzing, responding to, and generating reviews across multiple online review websites, usually with the aim of supporting a company’s marketing strategy and improving overall business performance.
+Online review management is the business process of monitoring, analyzing, responding to, and generating customer reviews across multiple business review sites, usually with the aim of supporting a company’s marketing strategy and improving overall business performance.

 Whether you’re managing a small business or an enterprise-level organization with hundreds of locations, it’s clear that online reviews have a direct impact on your business reputation and revenue.

-We came up with this beginner’s guide to help you discover actionable strategies and approaches in online review management.
-Here are the four most important action items:
+We came up with this guide to help you discover actionable strategies and approaches in online review management.
+Here are the three most strategies you should know:

 - Respond to online reviews

 - Use the reviews that you get as marketing assets

 - Ask customers for reviews